APM-Reports/nashville-discipline/README.md

 ## Project notes

 ### Data sources
+* `Report 6-14-21 Data Request.xls`
+  * this spreadsheet is a list of all discipline issued against officers.
+We should consider this the definitive list of discipline.

 * `2010-2020.xlsx`
   * this is a spreadsheet of the discipline brought against every officer from 2010 to 2020.
 It does not include the name of people who brought the compliant that started the possible disciplinary investigation.